What to Bring to Your Abortion Pill Appointment

 Call The Center for Women at (708) 450-4545 to schedule your appointment.
 Same-day, evening, and weekend appointments are available.

-The clinic is located at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
-The appointment typically takes about one hour.
-The all-inclusive cost of $380 covers your provider visit, ultrasound, both medications, and your follow-up visit.
+The clinic is at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154, and the appointment usually takes about one hour.
+The all-inclusive cost of $380 covers your doctor visit, ultrasound, both medicines, and your follow-up visit.
 When you call, the staff will walk you through what to expect and answer any questions.

 Do I need to bring insurance information?